bilalyaqoob/Node-js-url-shortner/README.md

-# URL shortner application using NodeJs & MongoDB
+# URL shortner using NodeJs